Yes, it can.

 I used to think of a theme as nothing more than a nice colour scheme when I first started blogging.
-As long as I liked the colours, and as long as it had enough sidebars, I was a happy camper.
+As long as I liked the colours, and it had enough sidebars, I was a happy camper.

 How wrong I was.

-WordPress themes have progressed enormously since those days (only 3 years ago), but even back then if I’d known what I was doing I’d have paid a bit more attention.
+WordPress themes have progressed enormously since those days, but even back then if I’d known what I was doing I’d have paid a bit more attention.

 Here’s how they can impact your search engine love: